Purdue-CS193/homework-0-manemonymus/index.md

+# Anuj's first CS193 Homework

+- I like learning the basics of computer science because i am not very experienced.
+- I like that the homework is hands on.
+- I like that the teachers are students, making them more approachable.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.